 Darling Harbour’s Cockle Bay is fantastic to visit at any time but it really comes to play during Vivid Sydney.

 The backdrop includes the huge glass fronted International Convention Centre (ICC), Harbourside and the newly refurbished Sofitel Sydney Darling Harbour.

-Awe-inspiring water features and laser beams cast into the sky.
-A must for all the family.
+Awe-inspiring water features and laser beams cast into the sky are wonderful for all the family.

 4- The Royal Botanic Garden Sydney

 This is a definite highlight NOT to be missed.
 Make your way past the steps to the Sydney Opera House.

 Follow the path through the QEII gates to the Macquarie Street exit.

 A world of fantasy and imagination opens up.

 The numerous light art exhibits extend along a 2km path around the shore.